 Further information may be obtained under the FAQ tab at www.wilson-assoc.com.

 I am interested in buying this property.
 How can I find out how much the property is worth before I decide to bid on it?

-Wilson & Associates does not conduct the foreclosure sale itself.
-It instead hires a third party company called Statewide Trustee Auction & Realty Services to handle this portion of the foreclosure process for the lender.
-This company will conduct the sale as provided for in the Notice of Default and Intention to Sell or the Notice of Sale.
+Wilson & Associates does not conduct the foreclosure sale.
+Typically, a third party conducts the sale of the foreclosure property on behalf of the lender as provided for in the Notice of Default and Intention to Sell or the Notice of Sale.